At a glance

 Moodboard slice: woven textile structure studies arranged as a specimen sheet.

-keep scrolling — the table slides past
+keep scrolling — the table slides past; grab it any time to look closerscroll the table sideways — it slides past

 A wide competitive-analysis board: screen flows of eBay, Grailed, The RealReal, Depop, Vestiaire Collective and others, layered and annotated.